Losing hair and Rogaine

 Regarding the dating scene, it's helpful to stay positive and to focus on the other qualities that contribute to your attractiveness (both physical and personality traits) rather than allowing yourself to become fixated on qualities you find unattractive.
 You may find that you can build your confidence by making a list of your best qualities.
 What do you like about your body?
 Your personality?
 Your character?
 Your sense of humor?
 It may also be useful to think about the types of people you would like to date.
 Are they people who will be obsessed with your hairline?
 Or would you like to date someone who can appreciate your charming smile, your wry wit, or your masterful debate skills?

 Still, as attractive as you undoubtedly are to many whom you meet, if you're finding it difficult to cope with your hair loss there are support groups available like The Bald Truth where you can connect with other men and women suffering with hair loss.
 You could even take this opportunity to educate your friends and family about hair loss and its emotional consequences.

 To discuss treatment options, you may seek a consultation with a professional who is in the American Academy of Dermatology whose members include many hair-loss experts.
-Or, if you're a student at Columbia, call x4-2284 or log in to Open Communicator to make at appointment at Health Services.
 Either way, 'Scared and Thinning' you are not alone.
 Best wishes!